 This Mexican Churro Chips Recipe is the absolute best and so easy!
-They are baked sopapillas and so crunchy and just like the ones you buy from a restaurant, made easily in the comfort of your own home.
+They are so crunchy and just like the ones you buy from a restaurant, made easily in the comfort of your own home.
 And we have the secret to making them the absolute BEST: using raw tortillas.
-Don't worry, if you don't have any (you can make them, but we used store bought) we also have directions for using precooked tortillas too!
+Don't worry, if you don't have any we also have directions for using precooked tortillas too!

 These are popular year round, with a little extra boost around Cinco de Mayo.
 They smell amazing and taste even better.

 - tortillas - raw tortillas are what make these the absolute BEST!
-They have a much better texture and flavor.
+We have tested this recipe with many different tortillas.
+When made with raw, they have a much better texture and flavor.
 We love the Tortillaland brand, which can be found at Wal-Mart and other major grocery stores in the refrigerator section near the cheese, usually at the bottom.

 - butter- the butter can be easily substituted for you favorite dairy free butter or even water for a lower calorie version